 Darryl Hunt’s story has been told in an HBO Documentary film, “The Trials of

-Darryl Hunt not only believes that a justice system that imprisons the innocent
+Darryl Hunt not only believed that a justice system that imprisons the innocent

 and leaves the guilty on the street

-to commit more crimes affects us all, but he firmly believes that if just one
+to commit more crimes affects us all, but he firmly believed that if just one

 Photo Download Section

 Left click on the image below to open file.